Mateship; virtue or vice?

 • The fossil fuel industry makes huge donations to Australia's big political parties, so the big political parties look after the fossil fuel industries at the expense of future generations; mateship in action;

-• Mateship would be that loyalty that keeps a soldier from reporting a war crime carried out by cruel men in his unit.
+• Mateship would be that loyalty that keeps a soldier from reporting a war crime carried out by cruel men in his unit (relevant is the Ben Roberts-Smith trial);

 • Mateship is in action when a government official gives a contract to his friend rather than to someone else who might get the same job done for a lower price.